abstracta/jmeter-java-dsl/docs/guide/README.md

 :::

 ::: warning
-If you use JSR223 Pre or Post processors with Java code (lambdas) instead of strings, or use one of the HTTP Sampler methods which receive a function as parameter, then the exported JMX will not work in JMeter GUI.
+If you use JSR223 Pre- or Post- processors with Java code (lambdas) instead of strings, or use one of the HTTP Sampler methods which receive a function as parameter, then the exported JMX will not work in JMeter GUI.
 You can migrate them to use jsrPreProcessor with string scripts instead.
 :::

 ## Run JMX file